Best Graphic Design Tools for Entrepreneurs in 2026: Honest Reviews from Someone Who's Been There

 Cons:

-• Design templates feel secondary to photo editing
+• Design templates feel like an afterthought compared to editing features

 • Free version watermarks are annoying